 Connecting to a MySQL or PostgreSQL database is a time-consuming and labor-intensive process.
 Not only will you need to code a custom API, but you’ll also have to secure and manage the connection.
 This is where DreamFactory can help.
 The DreamFactory API manager instantly generates custom REST APIs for any MySQL and PostgreSQL database, applies role-based access control, and generates an API key for the connection.

 Want to see how easily and quickly DreamFactory can connect to a database?
-Read Chapter 3 of our guide or start your free hosted trial of DreamFactory now!
+Read this part of our guide or start your free hosted trial of DreamFactory now!

 Join the DreamFactory newsletter list.